MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_smartcard_extension.md

 Contains the data that is used with the T=1 protocol.

+### -field PerfInfo

 ### -field Reserved

 Reserved for system use.

 ## -remarks

-This structure is passed to all callback functions.</p>
+This structure is passed to all callback functions.